Spelkington/stakeholder-econ/final/final.md

 >
 > That's weird - that report should be available to you, but IT's new filesharing system may have screwed up the upload.

 *Weird-isms* dominate many of the cases we read about, and much of the business world.
-Very rarely is a fault ever *actually* the result of one players' action - fault eminates, like heat, across the system of actors.
+Very rarely is a fault ever *actually* the result of one players' action - fault emanates, like heat, across the system of actors.

 The most readily apparent examples from our cases is any case where we had to determine who was at fault for a crisis - which was, in hindsight, most of them.
 The grandest case of *weird-ism* was the Bangladeshi Textile case: **Who is responsible when a textile mill burns down, with its' workers inside?**